 Here is a look at where MLB Pipeline sees the Nats starting position players in two years:

 Look at that graphic above.
 Maybe that first baseman will be T.J.
-White or if the Nats choose a college position player in this year’s draft, can Dylan Crews play some first base?
+White down the road or if the Nats choose a college position player in this year’s draft, can Dylan Crews start in the outfield?
 Also consider that Cristhian Vaquero, Jeremy De La Rosa, and Armando Cruz will be pushing for spots on the roster.
 A rotation with MacKenzie Gore, Cade Cavalli, and Josiah Gray are also part of that equation.
 Here is where Baseball America sees the Nats position players in three years:

 Reading the Nationals’ Top 10 Prospects for the NOV issue of @BaseballAmerica—preorder your copy today!—I see Washington has a nice position core forming